pkulchenko/ZeroBraneStudio/features.md

 Select and edit at multiple cursor positions at the same time using `Ctrl/Cmd-Click` and `Ctrl/Cmd-Select`.

 **Small**
-With the Windows and MacOS installation packages being around 6MB, it is one of the smallest if not _the smallest_ fully featured IDE.
+With the Windows and macOS installation packages being around 6MB, it is one of the smallest if not _the smallest_ fully featured IDE.

 **Configurable**
 Tabs or spaces?
 2 or 4?
 As everyone has its own preferences, ZeroBrane Studio gives you _sensible defaults_ and a way to change them.